ryangrankin/ryangrankin.github.io/essays/noDumbQuestions.md

 ---
 layout: essay
 type: essay
-title: "Theres No Dumb Questions...
+title: "No Dumb Questions...
 Or is there?"
 # All dates must be YYYY-MM-DD format!
 date: 2025-06-13
 published: true